tylim88/Firelord/README.md

 	// all members are partial members, you can leave any of the members out, however, typescript will stop you from explicitly assigning `undefined` value to any of the members unless you union the type with `undefined` in the `base type`
 	// auto update `updatedAt`
 	// the only value for `merge` is `true`
-	// NOTE: there will be a missing property error from typescript if all member is not present, to fix this just fill in `{ merge:true }` in the option as shown below. await transaction.set(
+	// NOTE: there will be a missing property error from typescript if all the members are not present.
+To fix this, just fill in `{ mergeKey: fieldPath[] }` in the option, as shown below. await transaction.set(
 		{ name: 'Michael', age: 32, birthday: new Date(1987, 8, 9) },
 		{ mergeField: ['name', 'age'] } // update only `name` and `age` fields